Bitcoin Mining with Hydro Energy

 Bitcoin Mining Saves an Old Plant

-In July 2021, Bitcoin.com reported that a 123-year-old hydroelectric plant in Mechanicville, New York, was rejuvenated thanks to Bitcoin mining.
-As one of the oldest renewable energy plants still around, it would’ve been a tragedy to tear it down.
+In July 2021, Bitcoin.com reported the revitalization of a 123-year-old hydroelectric plant in Mechanicville, New York, thanks to Bitcoin mining.
+As one of the oldest renewable energy plants still in existence, its demolition would have been a great loss.

 And we’ll have Bitcoin to thank.